George Pilkington: Port Vale

 Pilkington signed for Brian Horton's Port Vale in June 2003.
 He became one of the first names in the first XI during his first season, alongside captain and centre-back partner Sam Collins, making 49 appearances in the 2003–04 campaign.
 At the end of the season, he and fellow rising star Billy Paynter signed long-term contracts at Vale Park.

 On 17 September 2004 he saw his first red card at Brentford, during a 2–0 defeat.
 However, he was generally productive again in 2004–05, as new manager Martin Foyle selected Pilkington for 48 appearances over all competitions.

 The 2005–06 saw Pilkington make 53 appearances, becoming an ever-presence in the league.
 On 29 April 2006 he scored twice in ten minutes to end his thirty-month goal drought in a 3–1 victory over Chesterfield.
 He signed a new two-year contract the following month, after which he was named club captain, following the departure of Tony Dinning.
 Vale fans voted him Port Vale F.C.
 Player of the Year.

-The 2006–07 season was a 'topsy-turvy' campaign, as Pilkington captained his side to a mid-table finish, with a decent League Cup run to boast about – besting Championship sides Preston North End, Queens Park Rangers and Norwich City – before taking Premier League Tottenham Hotspur to extra time.
-Once again he was an ever-present player, with 53 appearances to his name.
+The 2006–07 season led Pilkington to captain his side in a mid-table finish, besting Championship sides Preston North End, Queens Park Rangers and Norwich City – before taking Premier League Tottenham Hotspur to extra time.

 The 2007–08 was a disaster for the club and the player, as new manager Lee Sinnott stripped Pilkington of the captain's armband, and led the club to relegation into League Two.
 Despite this, Pilkington said he was keen to stay at the club, though it was soon decided that he would leave in the summer.
 He had made over 250 appearances for the club.